xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 In this post, we'll analyze how to adapt and extend the Material theme to  your product's style guidelines.

 # What an application theme is?
-The definition is not complex, Themes are a collection of named resources, useful broadly across an app.
+The definition is not complex, themes are a collection of named resources, useful broadly across an app.
 More information can be found in [Android's themes documentation], but themes assign semantic names, like `colorPrimary`, to Android resources, and they will be used through the app.

 Most Android applications, flow or should follow, [Material Design Guidelines], so Material created the `MaterialTheme`.
 It's a systematic way to customize Material Design to better reflect your product’s brand.
-A Material Theme comprises [color], [typography], and [shape] attributes.
+Material Theme comprises [color], [typography], and [shape] attributes.

-### The fantastic world is not so fantastic
+### Sounds good, but does it perfect?
 Material does a great job, but from my point of view, it's too strict.
 So, here is the **first problem**, you have to adapt your look and feel to the material guidelines, and if not, it's a bit hard to use it.
 The **second issue** is that Material comprises only [color], [typography], and [shape] attributes, but if we check the theme definition, we could want to define more resources in a theme, for example, dimensions or icons.